adrienjt/redux-data-structures/README.md

 ```

 That's all for the store!
 We've relied heavily on the reducer makers' default options, which presume that:
-1. actions adhere to the [Flux Action Standard](https://github.com/acdlite/flux-standard-action) (actions are plain Javascript object with a `type` and `payload` properties),
+1. actions adhere to the [Flux Standard Action](https://github.com/acdlite/flux-standard-action) (actions are plain Javascript object with a `type` and `payload` properties),
 1. and Todos are identified by an `id` property, used as a key in the `todos` map (and the `completetedTodos` set).

 Now let's subscribe to the store and dispatch a few actions: